 Illustrating traditionally has become rare.
 However, in the interest of sharing my outdated technique, I am going to list some materials.
-I am not sure how long those art supply stores will continue to carry these!
+I am not sure how long art supply stores will continue to carry them!

 RADIANT: